Society for Vascular Nursing Patient Education: ARTERIOGRAM

-- For the first 72 hours after your procedure, avoid strenuous activity including: lifting or moving heavy objects more than 10 pounds, avoid vigorous exercise (jogging, skating, biking, aerobics), avoid straining to move your bowels, avoid sexual activity.
+- For the first 72 hours after procedure, avoid strenuous activity including: lifting or moving heavy objects more than 10 pounds, avoid vigorous exercise (jogging, skating, biking, aerobics), avoid straining to move your bowels, avoid sexual activity.

 - The puncture site may be tender for 24-48 hours.
-If you have pain near the puncture site, take a non-aspirin pain reliever such as acetaminophen (Tylenol) in the recommended dose as needed for discomfort.
+If you have pain near the puncture site, take a non-aspirin pain reliever such as acetaminophen (Tylenol) in the recommended dose for discomfort.

 - Resume taking all previously ordered medicines unless told otherwise by your healthcare provider.